workshopper/org/DEPLOYMENT.md

-# [DRAFT] Deployment of workshoppers
+# Deployment of workshoppers

-Suggesting steps to organize the process of publishing changes from workshoppers to npm.
+Below you can find details regarding the deployment process of [workshoppers on npm](https://www.npmjs.com/org/workshopper).
+This information is mainly aimed to be used by [workshopper teams](https://github.com/orgs/workshopper/teams).

-## Workshoppers versions
+## Workshoppers versioning

-Below, you can find a dashboard monitoring differences in versions of workshopper packages between github and npm.
+In the table below you will find an overview of package versioning between latest release in github and npm.

 workshopper | NPM version   | Master of workshopper | Build | NodeJs LTS compatible |
 ------------| ----------- | --------------------- | ----- | ---- |